 If you have successfully obtained a Protective Order, the respondent can be asked to:

 - Give you temporary use and ownership of the shared residence

 - Give you temporary custody of the minor children and pets, if there are any

 - Provide temporary financial support

 Rest assured that the courts take the Protective Order and Peace Order very seriously.
-In case the respondents violate the order, they will be charged with a violation, contemptible offense, and a criminal charge.
+In case the respondents violate the order, they could be charged, contemptible offense, and a criminal charge.
 A jail term can also be awarded.